 Savefor later Page saved!
 You can go back to this later in your Diabetes and Me Close

-Type 2 diabetes remission and emotional health
+Type 2 diabetes remission and mental health

 Remission offers many people living with type 2 diabetes hope for a future without diabetes medication and less chance of developing serious problems with their eyes, feet, or heart.